jkclee123/boulder-sp/ui-spec.md

 - **Filtering**: A control to filter the list by `gym`.
 - **Actions**:
     - Each list item has a "Contact Seller" button.
-    - Before navigating, the app must check if the *current user's* `telephone` is set.
+    - Before navigating, the app must check if the *current user's* `phoneNumber` is set.
     - The button links to `https://t.me/{owner-telegramId}`.

 ### Admin Page